From Black Power to Hip Hop

 From Black Power to Hip-Hop: Racism, Nationalism, and Feminism is a 2006 book by Patricia Hill Collins.
-Published by Temple University Press, the book is centered around Patricia Hill and her experiences with racism in America.
-The book also includes experiences from other Black men and women and their responses to it.
-In the end she offers her take on Black youth and how its changing along with how Black nationalism works today.
+Published by Temple University Press, the book centers on the author's experiences with racism in America, and also includes experiences from other Black men and women and their responses to it.
+In the end, Collins offers her take on Black youth and how it is changing, along with how Black nationalism works today.